 In Greek mythology, Scorpius is associated with Orion the Hunter.
-Orion was a mighty and fearless hunter – so great in fact that he vowed to kill every animal on the Earth.
-Gaia, the goddess of the Earth and protector of the animals, was angered by Orion and asked Scorpius, a giant scorpion, to kill Orion before he could harm the animals.
+Orion was a formidable hunter, who set out to kill every animal on the Earth.
+Meanwhile, Gaia – Goddess of the Earth and protector of the animals – was outraged by Orion’s actions, and ordered Scorpius (a huge scorpion), to kill Orion and save the animals.

 Additional myths and cultural perceptions of Scorpius

-The Babylonian word for Scorpius, zuqaqipu, means scorpion.
-The word is formed from the Akkadian verb zuqapu meaning ‘to fix upright.’
+- In Babylonian culture, Scorpius is referred to as zuqaqipu, which means ‘scorpion’ – and is derived from the Akkadian verb zuqapu, meaning ‘to fix upright.’

 The three stars below mark the trail of the scorpion’s J-shape, starting with Dschubba as the forehead at the top of the constellation, Antares as the heart, and Shaula as part of the stinger.